jlieberm/prometheus/README.md

-## The Prometheus Analysis Framework
+## The Prometheus

+The prometheus analysis framework

 ## Requirements